desktopsetup/BadOS/README.md

 ㅤ

-If YOU make some custom Scripts from BadOS id like to know, cause I would love to add more BadOS scripts based off the Flipper Community! if you can my discord is "wiskey#0708"
+If YOU make some custom Scripts from BadOS id like to know, cause I would love to add more BadOS scripts based off the Flipper Community! if you can my discord is "desktopsetup"
 Im also on the offical FlipperZero Discord server where if you want id like to see some.